mknittel/fair_hierarchical_clustering/README.md

 # My Paper Title

-This repository is the official implementation of [Fair Hierarchical Clustering](https://arxiv.org/abs/2006.10221).
+This repository is the official implementation of Fair and Balanced Hierarchies.

-Author: Y. Wang
+Author: Marina Knittel

-Email: yuyanw@andrew.cmu.edu
+Email: mknittel@umd.edu

+This code was forked from [Yuyan Wang's Fair Hierarchical Clustering Repo](https://github.com/wang-yuyan/fair_hierarchical_clustering).

 ## Requirements